-My passions include trout, stripers, steelhead, and small streams with wild brookie populations.
-I occasionally teach out of UpCountry Sportfishing in New Hartford, CT, and I also give presentations on fly fishing to local clubs and organizations, as well as some of the national shows.
+My passions include trout, striped bass, steelhead, and small streams with wild brook trout populations.
+I occasionally teach out of UpCountry Sportfishing in New Hartford, CT.
+I also give presentations on fly fishing to clubs and organizations around the northeast, as well as at regional and national shows.
 You can contact me here or at swculton [at] yahoo.com.

 So, why Currentseams?

 Current seams are magical places.
 They form where slow water meets fast water.
 Where depth meets shallows.
 Where bottom structure impedes flow.

 Trout, striped bass, and steelhead love current seams.
 Whenever I am fly fishing, I am always on the lookout for their telltale wrinkles.
 I never know what I will find within.
 But I know it will usually be something good.